miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 At this point our configuration is fully working and every time we reload BSPWM it checks for the state of the monitors and sets them up correctly.
 However, we have not made BSPWM make an automatic reload when a screen change occurs.
-In order to do this we need to create a custom Udev rule.
-Udev monitors device events and we can use it to reload BSPWM automatically when a monitor gets plugged in or out.
-I won't be going into detail on how Udev rules work but you can read more about them [here](https://wiki.debian.org/udev).
+In order to do this, we need to create a custom Udev rule.
+Udev monitors device events, and we can use it to reload BSPWM automatically when a monitor gets plugged in or out.
+I won't be going into detail on how Udev rules work, but you can read more about them [here](https://wiki.debian.org/udev).

-In the following snippet make sure to replace the `m` after `/bin/su` and `/home/` as your own username.
+In the following snippet, make sure to replace the `m` after `/bin/su` and `/home/` as your own username.
 Save this snippet in a file called `/etc/udev/rules.d/99-reload-monitor.rules`.